Is your move to France actually ready?

 "vous venez d'acquérir la natioanlité française" card

-If you are preparing for French naturalization and searching for information about the French civic exam 2026, the first thing to understand is that France does not have a written civics test comparable to the U.S. naturalization exam.
-There is no list of 100 questions, no multiple-choice format, and no separate civic test day.
-The civic component of the naturalization process is assessed during the prefecture interview, as part of a broader evaluation of your integration into French society.
+If you are preparing for French naturalization and searching for information about the French civic exam 2026, the first thing to understand is that France does have a formal civic exam, the examen civique, that is required for naturalization by decree (the standard route) for every application filed on or after 1 January 2026.
+It is a digital multiple-choice test (QCM) of 40 questions in French, lasting 45 minutes, with a pass mark of 80 percent (32 correct answers out of 40), sat at an approved center before you file your dossier, and the attestation of success is a required document.
+This written exam does not replace the prefecture interview (the entretien d'assimilation): the civic dimension is also assessed orally during that interview, as part of a broader evaluation of your integration into French society.
+The official rules are set out on service-public.gouv.fr.
 The legal term is assimilation a la communaute francaise, and the civic dimension of that assessment can influence the outcome of your application in ways that Americans who expect a U.S.-style test often do not anticipate.
 This article explains how France evaluates civic knowledge, what themes the prefecture actually explores, and how to prepare effectively for a process that is more conversational and contextual than most Americans expect.
 This article is for informational purposes only and does not constitute immigration or legal advice.
 Rules change, and your situation may differ: always verify current requirements with the relevant French authorities or a licensed immigration professional.

-France Does Not Have a Written Civic Exam
+France Does Now Have a Written Civic Exam

-France takes a fundamentally different approach.
-There is no equivalent document, no published question bank for citizenship, and no separate civics test session.
-The civic assessment exists, but it is woven into the naturalization interview itself, which takes place at your prefecture or sous-prefecture after your dossier has been reviewed and accepted.
+France's system changed on 1 January 2026.
+Naturalization by decree now requires success in a separate, standardized examen civique (a digital multiple-choice test sat at an approved center, with an official program set by the arrêté of 10 October 2025), and the attestation of success must be included in your dossier.
+In addition to that written exam, your civic understanding is assessed orally during the naturalization interview, which takes place at your prefecture or sous-prefecture after your dossier has been reviewed and accepted.
 The interviewing officer evaluates your civic knowledge as part of a broader conversation about your life in France, your integration, and your commitment to French republican values.
 The legal basis for the overall assessment is the assimilation criterion set out in Article 21-24 of the Civil Code, which requires that applicants demonstrate assimilation a la communaute francaise, including command of the French language and adherence to the values of the Republic.

 The official resource most relevant to the naturalization process is the service-public.fr page on naturalization by decree, which sets out the integration conditions every applicant must meet.